RafaelOfEldor/ecommerce-app/README.md

 ## without docker compose:

+Requires postgreSQL to be setup on your computer.

 same .env file from the version with docker compose as well as same root/frontend/client/runtime-env.js.

 ensure your backend gets these environmental variables: